Skip to main content

 - name: UPSTREAM

-value: "https://api.my-company.com"
+value: "<YOUR_BACKEND_URL>"

 - name: CLIENT_ID_SECRET

-value: "YOUR_32_PLUS_CHARACTER_CLIENT_ID_SECRET"
+value: "<YOUR_CLIENT_ID_SECRET>"

 - name: OUTBOUND_TOKEN

-value: "YOUR_SECURE_OUTBOUND_ACCESS_TOKEN"
+value: "<YOUR_SECURE_OUTBOUND_ACCESS_TOKEN>"

 - name: REDIS_URL

-value: "redis://your-redis-service:6379"
+value: "redis://my-redis-service:6379"

 ---